 You must plan your time to include research time for reading and researching the issue, locating reliable data sources and verifying data.

-First off, spend a few hours playing with 3 or 4 of the tools in class.
+Assignment Guidelines – First off, spend a few hours playing with 3 or 4 of the tools in class.
 Then think about the story you want to tell.
 Research, (this should take 3 to 4 hours minimum).
-Find some reliable data and think about the best way to visualize it.
-Make sure you choose a suitable form.
+Find credible data and think about the best way to visualize it.
+Make sure you choose a suitable form – sometimes simple is best!
 Spend the second day visualizing the data and perfecting things.

 Want to see some Chinese examples of data visualization – look around some of the links here – Data journalism in China

-Sometimes graphics supplement or enhance a story, sometimes they can tell an entire story.
-For your assignment this week — you should think about telling a story with your graphics, in other words, graphics should be the central media – whether animated or static.
-Very often, graphics need some context, so don’t hesitate to include a paragraph or two of text or a voiceover if you see fit.
+Sometimes data visualizations supplement or enhance a multimedia story, sometimes they can tell an entire story themselves.
+For your assignment this week — you should think about telling a story with your graphics, in other words, data visualization should be the central media – whether animated or static.
+Very often, graphics need some context, so don’t hesitate to include a paragraph or two of text or a voiceover to an animation if you see fit.